chrisberkhout/pricehist/README.md

 ## Terminology

-A **source** is the upstream service that can provide a series of prices.
+A **source** is an upstream service that can provide a series of prices.

 Each **series** of prices is for one pair and price type.